 Mattress subcontract upheaval; in a rebuff to Sealy, Sears shifts private label Sears-O-Pedic business to Spring Air

-CHICAGO - In a blow for one mattress manufacturer and a bonanza for another, Sears has taken its private label Sears-O-Pedic business, reportedly worth $35 million, away from Sealy and awarded it to Spring Air.
+CHICAGO - In a blow for one mattress and futon mattress manufacturer and a bonanza for another, Sears has taken its private label Sears-O-Pedic business, reportedly worth $35 million, away from Sealy and awarded it to Spring Air.

-The decision came in September after two months of presentations by manufacturers to Sears, the largest bedding retailer in the country, with estimated sales last year of $225 million.
-'All American' mattress push; 40 Winks sparks grass-roots revival of sleep sale promotion
+The decision came in September after two months of presentations by manufacturer Sears, the largest bedding retailer in the country, with estimated sales last year of $225 million.
+Related information: 'All American' mattress push; 40 Winks sparks grass-roots revival of sleep sale promotion

 John Solimine, vice president for furniture for Sears, said the retailer put the business up for bid earlier this year after Sealy overhauled its flagship Posturepedic line.

-Solimine said the new Posturepedics included a new edge-support feature that too closely resembled comparably priced Sears-O-Pedic beds, which already had an edge-support feature.
+Solimine said the new Posturepedics futon mattress line included a new edge-support feature that too closely resembled comparably priced Sears-O-Pedic beds, which already had an edge-support feature.

 Sealy, with sales last year of $654.2 million, has manufactured all of Sears' private-label mattresses since 1989, when it wrested the account from Simmons.
 Serta and Simmons also bid on the private label business.